-Two key concepts to know for the NCLEX™ exam regarding electrolytes are therapeutic range and homeostasis.
+Two key concepts to know for the NCLEX® exam regarding electrolytes are therapeutic range and homeostasis.
 Therapeutic range is defined as the range of concentration for which the drug is most effective and least toxic.
-For electrolytes, it is important to monitor the concentration of ions like sodium or potassium in the blood when patients are taking medications that may alter these values (e.g. potassium retention with ACE inhibitors, sodium loss with loop diuretics).
+For electrolytes, it is important to monitor the concentration of ions like sodium or potassium in the blood when clients are taking medications that may alter these values (e.g. potassium retention with ACE inhibitors, sodium loss with loop diuretics).

-In a healthy human the body does an excellent job at maintaining these levels of electrolytes without any outside intervention.
+In a healthy human, the body does an excellent job at maintaining these levels of electrolytes without any outside intervention.
 When the body experiences trauma, sickness, or even drug toxicities electrolyte levels might become imbalances which can lead to serious consequences and further worsen their condition.

-Causes of Fluid and Electrolytes Imbalances
+Causes of Fluid and Electrolytes Imbalance

 Excessive vomiting stemming from illnesses such as infection can lead to over excretion of water and the ions within it.
-Excessive defecation as diarrhea or stoma drainage (via colostomy or ileostomy) can lead to substantial reductions in electrolytes.
+Excessive defecation such as diarrhea or stoma drainage (via colostomy or ileostomy) can lead to substantial electrolyte reduction.
 Excess urination due to diseases like diabetes or UTI infection can lead to over voiding of ions like sodium, potassium, or calcium.
 Finally, excessive sweating (diaphoresis) as a result of heat exhaustion, fever, or severe burns can also lead to significant electrolyte imbalance.

-It is also important to note that a variety of medicines and supplements can affect the concentration of ions in the blood.
-Examples includes diuretics which work by excreting ions to draw out water and reduce blood pressure – therefore overdose of certain blood pressure medications can lead to this result.
+It’s also important to note that a variety of medicines and supplements can affect the concentration of ions in the blood.
+Examples include diuretics, which work by excreting ions to draw out water and reduce blood pressure.
+Therefore, an overdose of certain blood pressure medications can lead to this result.
 Laxatives are another important class of medications that can lead to over excretion of electrolytes in the same way that diarrhea does.

 to take the

 Sodium plays a crucial role in the function of practically every organ in the body.
 Normal sodium levels are usually measured as 135-145 mEq/L. A key function of sodium for the body involves the movement of water in and out of the body as sodium draws water in and out of the tissues.

 Magnesium is less commonly monitored compared to the other electrolytes, yet it still provides several important functions for the body.
 Magnesium plays a role in protein synthesis, nerve function, and blood sugar control.
 Magnesium can also stimulate the parathyroid hormone which regulates calcium levels in the blood.
 It is necessary for both the absorption of calcium and vitamin D. The normal range of magnesium is 1.3-2.1 mg/dL.

 Calcium is very famously regarded as the electrolyte that is vital for the growth and structural integrity of the bones, but it has several other important functions as well including muscle contraction and blood pressure dilation.
 Calcium can also fill in for magnesium when magnesium levels fall.

 Phosphate is important for bone and teeth formation as well as tissue repair.
-It is regulated by the parathyroid hormone like calcium and can fluctuate based on calcium levels.
+It is regulated by the parathyroid hormone-like calcium and can fluctuate based on calcium levels.
 Normal values for phosphate are 3.0-4.5 mEq/L.